Posted on 13/08/2020

 - Understand what your ongoing income needs are - work out what you can and can’t live without.
 It may also be possible to negotiate a reduction or a halt on payments of your key expenses:

-a) If you have a mortgage, speak with your bank as some have announced they can pause payments for up to 6 months.
+a) If you have a mortgage, speak with your bank as some of the larger institutions have announced deferral of mortgage re-payments for up to 6 months.

 b) If you are renting, speak with your landlord or the agent as the government has announced protections for those who are unable to make payments due to financial hardship.

-c) Contact the suppliers of your other services such as electricity, gas and phone – as many have policies to support those experiencing financial hardship.
+c) Contact the suppliers of your other services such as electricity, gas and phone – as many have policies and payment plans available to support those experiencing financial hardship.

 Please remember, pausing or deferring payments may impact you in the future.
 The payments you are not making now may need to be paid once you are employed again.
 In the case of mortgages, interest will still accrue and will be payable once you are in a better position to recommence payments.

-- Seek advice from a qualified Financial Planner - this can not only provide peace of mind, but they will guide you through your options and prioritise, and help you understand how long your money is likely to last.
+- Seek advice from a qualified Financial Planner - this will not only provide peace of mind, but they can guide you through your options and prioritise, and help you understand how long your money is likely to last.